When is too much…too much? Get the scoop on why vitamin A can be both beneficial and harmful for pregnancy.

 The Recommended Dietary Allowance during pregnancy is 770 mcg per day, which you can get from both supplements or food sources.

-The safest way to obtain vitamin A is from food sources.
+The safest way to obtain this vitamin is from food sources.

 Beta-carotene, the type found in fruits and vegetables, is perfectly safe, even in high amounts.
 However, it is possible to get too much when it’s from animal sources, although you probably don’t need to worry too much about that.
 It’s highly unlikely for most people following the standard American diet to get too much vitamin A.

 It’s also important to realize that most research about vitamin A toxicity isn’t about vitamin A from food sources.
-Most vitamin A toxicity reports come from supplemental vitamin A, especially from preformed (retinol and retinyl) forms.
-One more reason to focus on getting your nutrients from real food instead of supplements.
+Most toxicity reports come from supplemental vitamin A, especially from preformed (retinol and retinyl) forms.
+That’s one more reason to focus on getting your nutrients from real food instead of supplements.